pat/blog/_posts/2016-02-09-pancakes-and-gratitude.markdown

   - melbourne
   - family
   - traditions
+excerpt: "Taking a moment for reflection and gratitude, and saying thank you via pancakes"
 ---

 I've spoken to many people about this story, and I was lucky enough to have it published (within a broader context) in [Kai Brach's](https://twitter.com/kaibrach) excellent [Offscreen](http://www.offscreenmag.com), but I'm particularly inclined to write about it publicly tonight.